Rafiuth/Soggfy/README.md

 - Generate M3U for albums and playlists
 - Automatic conversion to MP3 and many other formats

-# Usage
+# Installation and Usage
 1. Download and extract the `.zip` package of the [latest release](https://github.com/Rafiuth/Soggfy/releases/latest)
-2. Right click the `DownloadFFmpeg.ps1` file, and select "Run with PowerShell".
-If it prompts about execution policy, press A to allow, then wait for it to finish.
+2. Right click the `Install.ps1` file, then select "Run with PowerShell".
+If it prompts about execution policy, press A to allow.
+Wait for it to finish.
-3. Open Spotify, then run `Injector.exe`.
-Shortly after it loads, a download button should appear on Spotify's navigation bar (you may click on it to change settings).
-4. After that, any song you play will be downloaded to the selected save path.

-Last tested Spotify version: [1.1.87.612](https://upgrade.scdn.co/upgrade/client/win32-x86/spotify_installer-1.1.87.612.gf8d110e2-19.exe)
-_If tracks are not being downloaded or Spotify is crashing, try downgrading to this version and running the `BlockSpotifyUpdates.bat` script._
+3. Run `Injector.exe`, and wait for Spotify to open.
+4. Play the songs you want to download.

+Clicking on the download button in the navigation bar will reveal the settings dialog, which includes playback speed, and the save path.

 You may need to disable or whitelist Soggfy in your anti-virus for it to work.